groupby/gb-android-tracker-client/docs/experiments.md

 Experiments are key value pairs of data not part of each event's schema that you can include each beacon you send.

-When you are running an A/B test, including details of the experiments in your A/B testing allows you to extend GroupBy's analytics by using your experiment as a a new dimension in analytics.
+When you are running an A/B test, including details of the experiments in your A/B testing allows you to extend Rezolve's analytics by using your experiment as a a new dimension in analytics.
 For example, you can measure revenue for each bucket in your experiment.

 ## Example